-Immediate Action -School personnel will confiscate the paraphernalia and deliver it to the principal.
+Immediate Action - School personnel will confiscate the paraphernalia and deliver it to the principal.

-Investigation - the principal or his/her designee will summon the student to the office.
-The student will empty his/her pockets or purse and volunteer all drug-like substances.
+Investigation - The principal or their designee will summon the student to the office.
+The student will empty their pockets or purse and volunteer all drug-like substances.
 A witness will be present.
 The student's locker, desk and all personal property will be searched according to the policy.
 The student will not be left alone.
 SAT will be notified.